What is Cancer?

 Cancer is a group of diseases involving abnormal cell growth with the potential to invade or spread to other parts of the body.
 These abnormal cells are termed cancer cells, malignant cells, or tumor cells.
 These cells can infiltrate normal body tissues.
 Many cancers and the abnormal cells that compose the cancer tissue are further identified by the name of the tissue that the abnormal cells originated from (for example, breast cancer, lung cancer, and colorectal cancer).
 Cancer is not confined to humans; animals and other living organisms can get cancer.
 There are over 200 types of cancer.

 The incidence of cancer and cancer types are influenced by many factors such as age, gender, race, local environmental factors, diet, and genetics.
+Despite the fatality risks which cancer poses, there are three key ways to prevent it.
 Consequently, the incidence of cancer and cancer types vary depending on these variable factors.
 For example, the World Health Organization (WHO) provides the following general information about cancer worldwide.
 Cancer is a leading cause of death worldwide.
 It accounted for 8.2 million deaths (around 22% of all deaths not related to communicable diseases; most recent data from WHO).

 What are the common symptoms of Cancer?

 Common signs and symptoms of cancer in both men and women include:

 -1.Pain.
 Bone cancer often hurts from the beginning and some brain tumors cause headaches that last for days.